SlenderStone/MessageHandler.Documentation/designing-channels/controlling-flow.md

  * Select the output subject of the handler(s) that you want to subscribe to and hit `Save`

 ## Using filters

+Many handlers are equipped with dynamic filtering capabilities, often using a configuration property called `Trigger`.
+You can specify complex filters, using our templating engine, based on the mesage properties, to determine which messages will be taken into account by the handlers and which ones not.
+These expressions should evaluate as valid c# syntax, it's no rocket science though.
+Here is an example of such a filter: `message.AggregationMode == "Average" && (message.Amount < 18 || message.Amount > 27)`

+## Using queries

+Handlers that don't offer filtering capabilities probably control the inflow of messages them selves, hard coded inside the handler using RX queries.
+This is the third way to control the flow, but it requires development skills and comes a little closer to rocket science as well.
+See [Implementing a basic handler](/documentation/developing-handlers/implementing-basic-handler) for more details on how to do this.